-The arbitrator shall set the date, time, and place for each hearing to be held within 60 days after appointment of the arbitrator, subject to the provisions contained within Section 25.
-The parties shall respond to requests for hearing dates in a timely manner, be cooperative in scheduling the earliest practicable date, and adhere to the established hearing schedule.
+(b) Where there is an in-person hearing scheduled, the arbitrator shall set the date, time, and place for the hearing, to be held within 60 days after appointment of the arbitrator.
+The parties shall respond to requests for hearing dates in a timely manner, be cooperative in scheduling the earliest practicable date and adhere to the established hearing schedule.

-18. Attendance at Hearings
+17. Attendance at Hearings